vertigojones/project_three_deliverables/schedule.md

 ### Final Touches
 * Finish README.
 * Troubleshoot/Debug.
-* If there is time, try and accomplish some of the stretch goals (listed on the README page).
+* If there is time, try and accomplish some of the stretch goals.
 * Deploy to [Heroku](https://www.heroku.com/).